Today was a better day.

 Suddenly, that little town doesn’t look so bad after all.

-I think I’m chattered out.
+I think I’m done chatting.

 Time to go back to yelling at the home-buying shows.